rorosen/zeekstd/README.md

     let output = File::create("seekable.zst")?;
     let mut encoder = Encoder::new(output)?;
     io::copy(&mut input, &mut encoder)?;
-    // End compression and write the seek table encoder.finish()?;
+    // End compression and write the seek table to the end of the seekable encoder.finish()?;

     Ok(())